Detailed guides to painful problems, treatments & moresitemap

 Get posts in your inbox:

-Red flags are obviously useful for clinicians to know, but do patients really need to know about the symptoms of a rare back disaster?
-Probably not — but reassurance is actually good medicine for ordinary back pain, and just knowing that you don’t have a scary red flag symptom is helpful.
+Red flags are obviously important for clinicians to know, but do patients really need to know this stuff?
+Mostly not — but reassurance is medicine for ordinary back pain.
+Just knowing that you don’t have a scary red flag symptom is helpful.
+This one or any of the others.

 Pain + weakness in both legs is the new best red flag for cauda equina syndrome

-Pain in both legs, especially combined with weakness, is the new closest thing we have to a reliable independent factor predicting cauda equina syndrome (CES): insult to the horsetail (“equina”) of fine nerves at the bottom of the spinal cord, usually compression.
+Pain in both legs, especially combined with weakness, is now the closest thing we have to a reliable independent factor predicting cauda equina syndrome.
+CES isn’t always serious, but it can be, and it’s good to have good red flags for it.

-A not-so-reliable red flag is the main traditional one: numbness in the groin, buttock, and inner thighs (a “saddle” pattern).
-This red flag should probably be retired.
+The traditional red flag is not so reliable: numbness in the groin, buttock, and inner thighs (a “saddle” pattern).
+It certainly sounds like a weird, distinctive symptom that can only mean one thing … but it’s not.
+That one should probably be retired.
 Why?
-It is a CES symptom, but modern data (Angus 2021) shows that saddle numbness is nearly as common in people without CES!
+It is a CES symptom, but modern data (Angus 2021) shows that saddle numbness is very nearly as common in people without CES!
 Of course it’s a concern; it’s just no longer the best available red flag.

-All CES symptoms are like this to some degree: they all occur in many people who have no detectable compression (with MRI).
+All CES symptoms are like this to some degree: they all occur in many people who have no MRI-findable compression.
 Every last one of them.
-Most are equally common both with and without CES.
+Most are roughly equally common both with and without CES!

 Another upgrade: testing anal grip strength isn’t helpful (yes, you read that right)